-1. While applying power (after Ta), RESET\n is recommended to be LOW ( $\leq 0.2 \times VDD2$ ) and all other inputs must be between VILmin and VIHmax.
-The device outputs remain at High-Z while RESET\n is held LOW.
-Power supply voltage ramp requirements are provided in Table "Voltage Ramp Conditions".
+While applying power (after Ta), RESET_n is recommended to be LOW (≤0.2 x VDD2) and all inputs must be between VILmin and VIHmax.
+The device outputs remain at High-Z while RESET_n is held LOW.
+Power supply volt age ramp requirements are provided in Table "Voltage Ramp Conditions".
 VDD1 must ramp at the same time or earlier than VDD2.
-VDD2 must ramp at the same time or earlier than VDD2.
-VDD2 must ramp at the same time or earlier than VDD2.
+VDD2 must ramp at the same time or earlier than VDDQ.